 Bed time

-• Travel crib/sleep solution: many hotels will offer cribs, but having your own can be reassuring.
-I like this budget-friendly travel crib, or this highly rated inflatable toddler bed if you’ve already transitioned to a big kid bed.
+- Travel crib/sleep solution: many hotels will offer cribs, but having your own can be reassuring.
+This is a great budget-friendly travel crib, or this highly rated inflatable toddler bed if you’ve already transitioned to a big kid bed.

 Eating

-• Reusable water bottle: Stay hydrated on the go.
-This leak-proof water bottle is my absolute favorite.
+- Reusable water bottle: Stay hydrated on the go.
+This leak-proof water bottle is fantastic.

 Tips for Packing

-• Roll your clothes: this saves space.
-I like to roll outfits together for ease.
+- Roll your clothes: this saves space.
+Roll outfits together for ease.

-• Plan to use laundry facilities: I suggest bringing 5-7 days worth of clothes for each person you’re traveling with.
+- Plan to use laundry facilities: Bring 5-7 days worth of clothes for each person you’re traveling with.
 Many hotels have laundry service or coin laundry machines, or you can seek out a laundromat or a laundry service near your hotel.

-• Be flexible!
+- Be flexible!
 Toddlers are unpredictable, and plans may change.
-I recommend you set your expectations, then lower them.
-You can really only go up from there.
+Set your expectations, then lower them.
+You can really only go up from there!

 Wrapping it up